hsma-programme/h6_7b_web_apps_1/README.md

 # HSMA 6 - Session 7B - Introduction to Web Apps

+## Instructions if running from github codespaces

+If you are using github codespaces, you will need to add some extra arguments when running your app.

+`streamlit run my_app.py --server.enableCORS false --server.enableXsrfProtection false`

 ## Learning Objectivs

 At the end of this session, students should be able to: